BChip/CardinalCoin-PersonalFunProject/README.md

-CardinalCoin - An SHA256 PoW Coin!
+CardinalCoin - A SHA256 PoW Coin